 Wax mallow shrub grows in the wild in the Southeastern United States, Mexico, Central America and South America.
 It often stays around 4 feet tall, but can grow to 10 feet tall with an equal spread.
 You’ll find that wax mallow plant care won’t take much of your time.

 The stems of the wax mallow are woody toward the plant’s base, but fuzzier and greener toward the branch tips.
-Leaves can be up to 5 inches across, but the plant is generally grown for its gorgeous scarlet flowers, which resemble unopened Hibiscus blossoms.
+Leaves can be up to 5 inches across, but the plant is generally grown for its gorgeous scarlet flowers,

 If you are growing wax mallow and looking for blossoms, wax mallow information tells you that the flowers – each about 2 inches long – appear in summer, attracting hummingbirds, butterflies and bees.
 They are followed by small, marble size red fruit, commonly eaten by wildlife.
 People can also eat the fruit, raw or cooked.